RAGE-toolkit/Artic-nf/README.md

 ```

 ## Running the workflow
 The workflow can be run using two ways.
-Edit the file paths and other parameters in "nextflow.conf" and follow the below step.
+Edit the file paths and other parameters in "nextflow.config" and follow the below step.
 ### Regular way
 ```
  nextflow main.nf